 Commissioners;

-Clinical Commissioning Groups;
+Hampshire and Isle of Wight Integrated Care Board (ICB);

 Local authorities;

 Community health services;

 e.g. Care and Health Information Exchange (CHIE) – formerly Hampshire Health Record

 The CHIE is an electronic summary record for people living in Hampshire, Portsmouth and Southampton.
 GP Surgeries, hospitals, social care and community care teams collect information about you and store it electronically on separate computer systems.
 The Care and Health Information Exchange stores summary information from these organisations in one place so that – with your consent – professionals can view it to deliver better care to you.
 This record contains more information than the SCR, but is only available to organisations in Hampshire.
 For more information Visit http://chie.org.uk/